Mt. Everest Base Camp

 After enjoying the magnificent views, we celebrated with sparkling wine curtesy of Yeti Airlines.

 The Everest flight was spectacular yet I still wish that I had made it to base camp.
 Like many others who venture into the Himalayas, I had to accept a measure of disappointment in being prevented from reaching all of my goals.
-My disappointment was assuaged by a successful short trek I later made in the Annapurna region.
+My disappointment was assuaged somewhat by a successful short trek I later made in the Annapurna region.

-One day I would like to return and reach Everest base camp either from Kathmandu or by the drive from Lhasa, Tibet.
+In 2018 I would like to return and reach Everest base camp either from Kathmandu or by the drive from Lhasa, Tibet.
 Has anyone made it to Everest base camp or been trekking in Nepal?